 The strongest resources to aid dental professionals in clinical decision-making.
 Developed by an expert panel, these guidelines critically appraise, summarize, and interpret recent and relevant clinical evidence to provide recommendations that can be applied to patient care.
-Explore our current guidelines from the ADA Center for Evidence-Based Dentistry in the cards below.
+Explore our current guidelines in the cards below.

 Clinical practice guidelines